-Due to this shape and multiple turns, refrigerants can travel more distance and have more time to dissipate heat.
+Due to this shape and multiple turns, refrigerants can travel more distance and get more time to dissipate heat.

 To create such bends, we need materials to be more ductile.
-That means that if you bend the metal, it should not break up to a certain extent.
+That means, if you bend the metal, it should not break up to a certain extent.

 The ductility of copper is better than aluminum.
 You can easily bend a copper tube with bare hands without breaking it, But for aluminum, there is always a chance of breaking.

-But the only concern for the copper tube is the weight.
+The only concern for the copper tube is the weight.
 The density of copper is more than aluminum.
 So for the same design, a copper coil will be heavier than an aluminum coil.
-Since copper is heavier, it will cost you more too.
+Since copper is heavier, it will cost you more.